nagasella/esa/README.md

 };
 ```

-As you can see, the iteration in the `update` function is an iteration on indexes of the indexed series, instead of an iteration on entity IDs.
-Still, the `update` function is only iterating on components that belong to entities that are subscribed to the updater (the ones that satisfy the `select` clause).
-From the component's index it is always possible to obtain the ID of the entity that owns the component: like this, it is possible to access other components of this entity in the table, like the `sprite` component.
+This approach allows at the same time to iterate only on those few entities that possess the indexed component and to have very fast access to other components of those entities from the entity table.

-The main weakeness of index updaters is related to when you add or remove entities: due to the extra time needed to map a component index to an entity ID, they can be a bit slow.
-However, when `updating` they are as efficient as any other updater.
+The main weakeness of index updaters is related to when you add or remove entities to/from the table: due to the extra time needed to map an entity ID to the corresponding component index (which is slower than the opposite) they can be a bit slow.
 In general (and specifically if you have a lot of entities that need to be constantly created and destroyed) my suggestion would be to try to privilege regular components and entity updaters instead, and use indexed components and updaters only when the advantages in terms of memory impact are critical.

 ## Appendix A: boosting performance with ARM code